 Finally!!
 The prayers of many Singaporean parents registering for Primary One this year are answered!!
-Their children will have first priority into their school of choice over PRs (permanent residents) and foreigners!
+Their children will have first priority in their school of choice over PRs (permanent residents) and foreigners!
 Registration for Primary One begins on 29 June 2012,

 According to the media reports: